posthtml/sugarml/README.md

 ## Why Should You Care?

-If you are interesting in using posthtml, but enjoy whitespace-significant html syntax, like jade, slim, etc. You have come to the right place.
+If you are interested in using posthtml, but enjoy whitespace-significant html syntax, like jade, slim, etc. You have come to the right place.
 Alternately, if you are simply looking for a strong alternative to jade for any other reason, read on.

 This parser's syntax is heavily inspired by [jade/pug](http://jade-lang.com/).
 It is a much smaller and simpler version, containing only the bare minimum necessary to write clean whitespace-significant html.
 It is intended for use as a posthtml plugin, and returns a [PostHTML AST](https://github.com/posthtml/posthtml-parser#posthtml-ast-format), but could in theory be used for any other purpose as well.